 In the case of a contract formed electronically online, an offer made electronically is binding for the offeror if the other party confirms its receipt without delay.
-This rule does not apply to contracts concluded by e-mail and other means of individual long-distance communication.
-In business-to-business (B2B) relationships the parties may agree on the exclusion of this rule as well.
+This rule does not apply to contracts concluded by e-mail and other means of individual longdistance communication.
+In business-to-business relationships the parties may agree on the exclusion of this rule as well.
 A party entering into a 'click wrap' contract should be provided with the terms and conditions of the vendor's contract.
 Moreover, the party that is a business entity should provide the other contracting party, inter alia, with information about technical acts covered by the execution of the agreement, the legal effects of confirmation of the receipt of the offer and the languages in which the agreement may be concluded.
 If the contract is formed by e-mail or another means of individual electronic long-distance communication, the general provisions of the Civil Code shall apply.
 In business-to-consumer (B2C) contracts, the business entity should also meet the additional conditions stipulated by APPCR.

 Providing telecommunications services was possible exclusively under a written agreement under the TLA.
 Since 21 January 2013 it is also possible to provide such services under an agreement concluded electronically.
+The duration of an agreement for a specified period of time concluded with a particular consumer for the first time may not exceed 24 months.

 6 Are there any particular laws that govern contracting on the internet?
-Do these distinguish between business-to-consumer and business-tobusiness contracts?
+Do these distinguish between business-to-consumer and business-to-business contracts?

-The general provisions of the Civil Code, AES and AEPS also apply to internet contracts.
-B2C contracts are subject to provisions of the Civil Code and APPCR.
+The general provisions of the Civil Code, the AES and the AEPS also apply to internet contracts.
+B2C contracts are subject to provisions of the Civil Code and the APPCR.